MethodsAndPractices/vsteam/.docs/Invoke-VSTeamRequest.md

 ### -Resource

 The name of the feature you want to manipulate.
+You can tab complete this value if you pass -Area before this parameter.

 ```yaml
 Type: String